-In the Call for Evidence, Government asks what types of sanctions, what forms of technological protection measures, and what types of fora would be helpful for rights-holders.
-The simple answer is that Government can do more to disincentivise the commercial digital pirates through direct Government criminal investigations, in providing for additional civil penalties and strong injunctive relief, and in supporting anti-piracy work abroad-so nearly in all the categories mentioned in the questions posed.
-With respect to the question concerning trade barriers, obviously a UK-based publishing house would be unlikely to invest significantly in expanding its product offerings in countries with minimal respect for copyright law and minimal enforcement mechanisms.
+What forms of technological protection measures, and what types of fora would be helpful for rights-holders?
+The simple answer is that Government can do more to disincentivise the commercial digital pirates through direct Government criminal investigations, in providing for additional civil penalties and strong injunctive relief, and in supporting anti-piracy work abroad.
+Obviously an Irish- publishing house would be unlikely to invest significantly in expanding its product offerings in countries with minimal respect for copyright law and minimal enforcement mechanisms.
 These problems are exacerbated if the publishing house is an SME with only modest resources to spend on enforcement and anti-piracy work.
 Government could also helpfully encourage Internet Service Providers to engage and collaborate with the copyright industries in developing solutions to online piracy.
+In this regard we note the wise words of Justice Charleton, sitting in the Irish High Court rendering judgment on 11 October 2010, in the case of EMI Records (Ireland) Limited and others v.
+UPC Communications Ireland Limited, where the judge expressed the view that the wording of the Copyright and Related Rights Act 2000 was unduly constraining in view of the egregious and flagrant infringements taking place including online.

-8. Useful steps Government can take to support innovative industries and growth that STM publishers have helped to create for researchers and practitioners.
-Government could most usefully contribute to innovation and growth in the UK by bolstering the copyright industries broadly and publishing in particular.
-Positive steps would be to focus on enforcement and anti-piracy work (including strengthening efforts to protect UK-based businesses engaged in exports); to encourage rational debate about access and licensing opportunities in collective license negotiations such as through the Copyright Licensing Agency (CLA); and to support and encourage useful voluntary standards for industry to improve long-term archiving and access for the visually impaired.
+9. Useful steps Government can take to support innovative industries and growth

+Digital STM publishing is an innovative industry that fuels innovation and economic growth.
+Given our significant contribution to the EU's GDP and employment, the industrial growth which depends on high-quality STM research information, and the remarkable digital environment that STM publishers have helped to create for researchers and practitioners, Government could most usefully contribute to innovation and growth in Ireland by bolstering the copyright industries broadly and publishing in particular and by thereby attracting more publishers and publishing houses to set up shop.
+Positive steps would be to focus on enforcement and anti-piracy work (including strengthening efforts to protect Ireland-based businesses engaged in exports); to encourage rational debate about access and licensing opportunities in collective license negotiations such as through the Copyright Licensing Agency (CLA); and to support and encourage useful voluntary standards for industry to improve long-term archiving and access for the visually impaired.